Strong-Weak Coupling Duality in Scalar Lattice QFT with Application to Strong Coupling Decompositions: General description of duality between lattice theories

 Therefore:

+and so on.
 For any given $n$, these coefficients can be calculated explicitly.
-The substitution shows that for $n=2$ the coefficients $b$ and $c$ are set to zero, as it should be.
-Plots of dependence of coefficients $a$, $b$ and $c$ on $n$ are shown in fig. 2.
+We present these formulas here only for reference.
+The substitution shows that for $n=1$ the coefficients $b$, $c$ and all subsequent are set to zero, as they should be.